dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Exceptions to this are statements in `debug` blocks and that `@safe` functions may also call `@trusted` functions.

 This DIP proposes that
-1. essential calls of `const`, `inout`, or `immutable` eFP/D type parameters are not to be subjected to this condition, — as well as
+1. essential calls of `const`, `inout`, or `immutable` eFP/D type parameters are not to be subjected to this condition;
+   as well as
-2. essential calls of local `const`, `inout`, or `immutable` eFP/D type variables declared in a functional, that are initialized by dereferencing and/or indexing an eFP/D parameter or another such local variable, become valid, too.
+2. essential calls of local `const`, `inout`, or `immutable` eFP/D type variables declared in a functional, that are initialized by copying, dereferencing and/or indexing a `const`, `inout`, or `immutable` eFP/D parameter or another such local variable, become valid, too.

 For associative arrays, `in` expressions returning a pointer to a value count as indexing, as well as binding values in a `foreach` loop does.
-However, value access through its [methods](https://dlang.org/spec/hash-map.html#properties) (e.g. `byValue`) are not proposed to be special cased.
+However, value access through its [methods](https://dlang.org/spec/hash-map.html#properties) (e.g., `byValue`) are not proposed to be special cased.

 This DIP author suggests that